 Craig R. Barrett Award for Innovation

-Society for Science is proud to present the Craig R. Barrett Award for Innovation.
-This $10,000 award will be given to the finalist who best demonstrates an innovation in Science, Technology, Engineering and Math, recognizing that research and innovation are dependent on the integration of these disciplines, as well as, the impact they collectively have on our everyday lives.
+Presented by the Society, the $10,000 Craig R. Barrett Award for Innovation will be given to the finalist who best demonstrates an innovation in Science, Technology, Engineering and Math.
+The award recognizes that research and innovation are dependent on the integration of STEM disciplines, as well as the impact they collectively have on our everyday lives.
 The award will be used by the winner to cover post-secondary educational expenses.

 Learn more about the Regeneron International Science and Engineering Fair and about the awards presented at ISEF.